Njivice, Croatia

 Njivice is a village located on the island of Krk in Primorje-Gorski Kotar County, Croatia.
 According to the 2011 census, the village has a population of 1,115.
 It is located in the Omišalj municipality, 6 km south of Omišalj itself.

 Geography

 The village is located on the north-west coast of the island of Krk.

 History

 The first documentary mention of Njivice is found in a deed of donation of Count Ivan Frankopan drawn up in 1474.
 At that time it was a small fishing village, whereas nowadays the community is mostly known for tourism.
 Expansion as a tourist resort began in 1930, with the construction of Hotel Luka (today Hotel Jadran).
 Since the eighties the new housing estate of Kijac has also formed part of the village.

+Demographics

+Villages and former villages under Njivice include: